Skip to main content

 Please select platform to re-sync node:

-(3) Delete the necessary files: on your machine, navigate to the .hoprd-db-dufour folder.
-Inside, locate the db folder and delete these files:
+3. Delete the necessary files: On your machine, navigate to the .hoprd-db-dufour folder and perform the following steps:

 Troubleshooting HOPR Admin UI issues